jasongrimes/hello-docker/README.md

 This simple "hello" application has a JavaScript frontend, a NodeJS API backend, and a database.
 These three basic services are broken into three separate Docker containers:

-- `api`: The REST API, served by Node JS.
+- `backend`: The REST API, served by Node JS.
 (Express, in this example.)
 - `db`: A database.
 (Postgres, in this example.)
-- `web`: The JavaScript frontend (React, in this example), served by Nginx.
-Nginx also reverse proxies for the Node JS server in the `api` container over a private network.
-In production, only the `web` container needs to be publicly accessible on the internet.
+- `frontend`: The JavaScript frontend (React, in this example), served by Node JS in dev and Nginx in prod and test.

 In development environments, use `docker-compose` to run all the containers on one development host.
 In production and testing environments,